-We arrived at Hopkins to first meet with his oncologist prior to starting chemotherapy.
+We arrived at Hopkins to meet his oncologist.
 As the doctor walked into the exam room, we knew things had changed.
-He hadn’t yet known about Andy’s episodes, but the blood work that was done the previous week showed some concerning numbers.
-The doctor warned us that we may not be able to proceed with chemotherapy today, but that he would send Andy up to the infusion room for some liquid, since he was, despite my attempts to prevent it, clearly dehydrated.
+He hadn’t yet known about Andy’s episodes, but the previous week’s blood work showed some concerning signs.
+The doctor warned us that we may not be able to proceed with chemotherapy that day, but he would send Andy up to the infusion room for some liquid — since he was, despite my attempts to prevent it, clearly dehydrated.
 After a few hours, he would re-evaluate Andy and determine what, if any treatment, he could give him.
-He also ordered more blood work and told us that he would come meet with us in the infusion center after the tests came back.

-I offered to tell him the news that I knew would shatter him.
+I offered to tell him the news I knew would shatter him.
 As I walked back, I opened the curtain with the nurse following behind.
 I tried as gently as possible to tell him that they were going to admit him.
 Ever the optimist, he knew what that meant, but he didn’t give up hope.
-He talked about how they could try to stabilize him again so that he could be ready for chemotherapy.
-Just as he gave me a wink of assurance, the medical oncologist returned and informed us that some of the tests had come back and the concerning numbers had jumped higher.
+He talked about how they could try to stabilize him again so he could be ready for chemotherapy.
+Just as he gave me a wink of assurance, the medical oncologist returned and informed us that some of the tests had come back.
+The numbers had jumped higher.

 I called our family and friends to ask them to travel to Baltimore to be with us.
 His mother, step-father, father, and my mother came immediately.
 For the next two days, a rotating group of ten to twenty people stuck by our side at the hospital.
-The same group, which had organized our celebration of love just three days before, stood by in a circle of love in his hospital room as he slept more and more.
+The same group that had organized our celebration of love just three days before stood by in a circle of love in his hospital room as he slept more and more.

-A day after he was admitted, he was unconscious nearly all the time.
+A day after he was admitted, he was unconscious nearly always.
 Every once in a while, he would regain consciousness, smile at us, squeeze our hands, and ask that his oxygen be turned up.
-He would rotate his fingers with a look of urgency in his eyes signaling his desire for more oxygen.
+He would rotate his fingers with a look of urgency in his eyes, signaling his desire for more oxygen.
 Each time, we would have to inform him that the oxygen was as high as it could go.

 Wednesday the 27th was the last day Andrew was awake.
 Just before he went back to sleep for the final time, I told him, “I love you.”
-He raised his eyebrows and mustered the energy to say four words back.
-These words would be the only words he would speak that day and the last words he would physically speak ever.
+He raised his eyebrows and mustered the energy to say four words.
+These words would be his last.
 “I love you, too.”

-We were told the next morning it was probably only a matter of time.
-And echoing a conversation I had the night before with one of our best friends, the nurse said that sometimes you have to lean in and tell the person that it is “okay to go” because they are afraid of disappointing people.
-The group of five people in his room looked at each other and all thought, “that is so Andy.”
+The next morning, we were told it was probably only a matter of time.
+And echoing a conversation I’d had the night before with one of our best friends, the nurse said that sometimes you have to lean in and tell the person that it is “okay to go” because they are afraid of disappointing people.
+We looked at each other and all thought, “that is so Andy.”
 So one by one we all leaned in and told Andy that it was “okay to go.”